eauxfolles/content-discovery/README.md

 PoC/Alpha of a tool written in Python to support with "Content Discovery" during mapping of a web applications/sites.

 Function: Tool loads external file including names of files or folder which should be discovered.
 A target list is created consisting of a combination of the target URL and the possible files or folders.
 Probing is conducted and response displayed for each mix.
+Tested under Windows.

 ***Usage:*** "condisc.py -option url [dictionary]"